empirical-soft/empirical-soft.github.io/_posts/2020-09-03-a-tour-of-the-vector-virtual-machine.md

 z = (is_int_nil(x) || is_int_nil(y)) ? nil_value<V>() : x + y;
 ```

 With an optimizing C++ compiler, the `is_int_nil()` guard will disappear for floating points, leaving only the addition.
 The `nan` propagation is done entirely in hardware.
+(I first saw this trick in [Python datatable](https://github.com/h2oai/datatable), though I don't know its origins.)

 ### Repr